Bedrock-OSS/bedrock-wiki/docs/commands/selectors.md

 ## Selector Variables

 The selector variable defines the broad list of entities to select.
-There are six selector variables to choose from:
+There are seven selector variables to choose from:

 -   `@a` - Target all players
 -   `@p` - Target the nearest player
 -   `@r` - Target a random player
 -   `@e` - Target all entities
+-   `@n` - Target the nearest entity
 -   `@s` - Target the executor
 -   `@initiator` - Target the player interacting with an NPC